 The narratives of student leadership at Baylor--variegated and layered--nontheless tend to pivot upon core truths:

-Two new organizations on our campus, SIGHT (Students Involved in Global Health Together) and BURST (Baylor Undergraduate Research in Science & Technology), exist because of the grassroots efforts of students.
+Two vital organizations on our campus, SIGHT (Students Involved in Global Health Together) and BURST (Baylor Undergraduate Research in Science & Technology), exist because of the grassroots efforts of students.
 Initiated as a forum for pre-medical students who desired to talk about global health issues, SIGHT has been chartered at Baylor and rapidly grown to over 100 active members--many of whom travel to Kenya each summer to serve in the free clinic supported by the non-profit organization led by Dr. Lisa Baker, Straw to Bread.
-BURST recently published its first edition of Scientia, an undergraduate journal devoted to articles on STEM field research, and works to connect students with excellent research opportunities at the BRIC (the Baylor Research and Innovation Collaborative) as well as in the College of Arts & Sciences and School of Engineering.
+BURST publishes Scientia, an undergraduate journal devoted to articles on STEM field research, and works to connect students with excellent research opportunities at the BRIC (the Baylor Research and Innovation Collaborative) as well as in the College of Arts & Sciences and School of Engineering.

-Elizabeth Uhlig, a University Scholar and SIGHT officer, travels to western Kenya with Straw to Bread for her third summer this year.
-During her stay, she will implement further the pictograph (picture-based instructions) she developed for overcoming language and literacy barriers in dispensing medications to patients.
+Elizabeth Uhlig, a University Scholar and SIGHT officer, has traveled to western Kenya with Straw to Bread for three summers.
+During May of 2014, she implemented further the pictograph (picture-based instructions) she developed for overcoming language and literacy barriers in dispensing medications to patients.
 A zero-cost but ingenious idea, the pictograph has vastly improved patients' benefitting from their prescriptions because they have a tool for understanding the correct dosage and schedule for taking their medications.
-Elizabeth has already trained members of the clinic with whom she works, and this summer she will train staff at a nearby permanent clinic in using the pictograph, extending its reach beyond that of Straw to Bread's temporary, summer clinic.
+Elizabeth trained both members of the clinic with whom she works as well as staff at a nearby permanent clinic in using the pictograph, extending its reach beyond that of Straw to Bread's temporary, summer clinic.